mighty-gerbils/gerbil-ethereum/shared-contract.md

 A shared-contract state is made of many individual interactions, each storing data in the persistent of the shared contract.

-- In the EVM model, each interaction will have its own state SSTORE'd at consecutive addresses in the shared contract's persistent state as determined by its 32-byte interaction id.
+- In the EVM model, each interaction will have its own state `SSTORE`d at consecutive addresses in the shared contract's persistent state as determined by its 32-byte interaction id.